lucabnt/lbwebsite/content/cv.md

 #### OTHER SKILLS

-* Sport Director and Trainer of a [youth cycling team](https://www.asdprogettociclismorodengosaiano.net/ "A.S.D.
+* Sport Director and Trainer of a [Youth Cycling Team](https://www.asdprogettociclismorodengosaiano.net/ "A.S.D.
 Progetto Ciclismo - Rodengo Saiano") (since 2016)
-* Good Experience in Sports: cyclist and runner
+* Good Experience in Sports: Cyclist and Runner